SHAREHOLDER INVESTIGATION: Halper Sadeh LLP Investigates TGNA, OBNK, HR, MTOR

-NEW YORK, May 3, 2022 /PRNewswire/ -- Halper Sadeh LLP, an investor rights law firm, is investigating the following companies for potential violations of the federal securities laws and/or breaches of fiduciary duties to shareholders relating to:
+NEW YORK, May 05, 2022 (GLOBE NEWSWIRE) -- Halper Sadeh LLP, an investor rights law firm, is investigating the following companies for potential violations of the federal securities laws and/or breaches of fiduciary duties to shareholders relating to:

-Healthcare Realty Trust Inc. (NYSE: HR)'s merger with Healthcare Trust of America, Inc. If you are a Healthcare Realty shareholder, click here to learn more about your rights and options.
+Healthcare Realty Trust Inc. (: HR)’s merger with Healthcare Trust of America, Inc. If you are a Healthcare Realty shareholder, click here to learn more about your rights and options.

-Meritor, Inc. (NYSE: MTOR)'s sale to Cummins Inc. for $36.50 per share in cash.
+Meritor, Inc. (: MTOR)’s sale to Cummins Inc. for $36.50 per share in cash.
 If you are a Meritor shareholder, click here to learn more about your rights and options.

 Halper Sadeh LLP may seek increased consideration for shareholders, additional disclosures and information concerning the proposed transaction, or other relief and benefits on behalf of shareholders.